0xSero/partisia-docs/docs/pbc-fundamentals/byoc.md

 ### What is BYOC and gas

-BYOC means bring your own coin.
+BYOC means bring your own coin, [gas](../smart-contracts/gas/what-is-gas.md) is what we use to pay for transactions on the blockchainchain, BYOC is converted to gas automatically and BYOC constitutes the only way to get gas on the chain.
 The idea is that you can bring other cryptocurrencies onto PBC.
 Any coin you bring onto PBC stays as a reference to the coin you brought in.
-You can convert your BYOC [to gas](../smart-contracts/gas/gas-pricing.md).
-You pay for all transactions with BYOC the conversion from BYOC to gas is automatically done when you want to run a transaction on the blockchain.
-The conversion rate is 100.000 gas / USD, the price oracles on the chain always gets updated prices to keep the conversion precise to the current exchange rates of the coin you are bringing to mpc.
+You pay for all transactions with gas from the amount of BYOC you have brought onto the chain.
+The conversion rate is 100.000 gas / USD, the price oracles on the chain always gets updated prices to keep the conversion precise to the current exchange rates of the coin you are bringing to PBC.

 BYOC is needed to cover the payment of the node operators which are providing the services enabling the transactions to take place.
 You pay for interactions with gas that is converted from coins you have brought onto the chain, you can see the explained [gas fees here](../smart-contracts/gas/gas-pricing.md).